khesualdo/Tic-Tac-Toe/README.md

 - Colorful interface
 - Has a main screen
 - Has controls to start a new game and return to the main menu
-- Build using Python Turtles
+- Build using Python Turtle Graphics